thislight/away/wiki/usage.md

 ### Helpers
 These helpers are in `away` namespace, most of them are away calls' shortcuts.
+Away calls require the thread is run by scheduler.

 ````lua
 local away = require "away"